SmithSamuelM/Papers/whitepapers/ACDC_Spec.md

 }
 ~~~

+### Compact Clauses

-The use of SAIDS in each clause enables a compact form of a set of clauses where each clause value is the SAID of the corresponding clause.
+The use of clause SAIDS enables a compact form of a set of clauses where each clause value is the SAID of the corresponding clause.
 For example:

 ~~~json
 "r":